 Property in a Living Trust

-Life Insurance Proceeds That Have a Beneficiary
+Life Insurance Proceeds With a Beneficiary Designation

-Stocks and Bonds Held “in Beneficiary”
+Stocks and Bonds Held “In Beneficiary”

 Proceeds From a Payable-on-Death Bank Account